-The transmission heating losses (line 1) of Table 7.4 are a function of the power flow pattern around the system and display a steady increase over the period in line with demand growth and increasing utilisation of the transmission system.
+The transmission heating losses (line 1) are a function of the power flow pattern around the system and the reduction in 2009/10 is due to the commissioning of new plant in the south which 'backs off' the north to south flows.

 Fixed losses (line 2) are fairly constant over the period.
-Please note that these fixed losses are estimated rather than measured values and reflect reasonable growth in the values presented in last year's Statement.
+Please note that values provided for fixed losses are estimated based on reasonable growth from last year's values.
 Grid Supply transformer heating losses (line 3) display a modest increase over the period in step with the growth in forecast ACS Peak Demand (line 6).
-Generator Transformers heating losses (line 4) also display a modest increase over the period.
+Generator Transformers heating losses (line 4) display a modest increase over the period.

-Less significant perturbations, perhaps not obvious in the results displayed in the table, are caused by a number of factors including: increased transmission capacity (through reinforcement rather than reprofiling) which reduces transmission heating losses; or embedded Large power stations closing, decommissioning or otherwise becoming non-contributory which can increase grid supply transformer heating losses.
+Less significant perturbations, perhaps not obvious in the results displayed in the table, are caused by a number of factors including: increased transmission capacity (through reinforcement rather than reprofiling) which reduces transmission heating losses; or embedded large power stations closing, decommissioning or otherwise becoming non-contributory which can increase grid supply transformer heating losses.

-Relative to the system power losses reported in the 2006 GB SYS; there is a small increase in total losses.
+Relative to the system power losses reported in the 2007 GB SYS, there is a small increase in total losses.
 This is also reflected in the corresponding increase in transmission heating losses, which are the dominant component of system power losses.